gsl4295/me/school.md

 ### High School
 I've had a lot of fun lately in high school, but as every senior inevitably feels, I'm ready to leave.
-Some highlights from the past two years or so:
-- Won national awards and travelled the country with BPA
-- Savored lifelong memories with friends in band

-I'm very excited for my senior year, as I will only be taking four high school classes!
-Unprecedented levels of free time.

 ### Concurrent
 I'm simultaneously taking a few college credits at a local community college while I do high school.